Uncategorized

 Can I get IPL at Bar Beauty?

-We do not operate IPL devices at Bar Beauty Medical — in 2024 we transitioned to Aerolase exclusively because our patient population skews Fitzpatrick III–VI and the safety case for IPL is too narrow.
+No. We do not operate IPL devices.
+We use Aerolase because our patient population skews Fitzpatrick III to VI and the safety case for IPL is too narrow.

-What if my last clinic told me IPL was safe for me but I’m Fitzpatrick IV?
+What if my last clinic told me IPL was safe for me but I am Fitzpatrick IV?

 Get a second opinion.
-The standard of care for Fitzpatrick IV-VI is Nd:YAG-based devices like Aerolase, not IPL.
+The standard of care for Fitzpatrick IV to VI is Nd:YAG-based devices like Aerolase, not IPL.

 Book a Free Consultation

-Free 20-minute consult including Fitzpatrick mapping, indication assessment, and an honest device recommendation.
-Book at barbeauty.ca/book or call (416) 366-0000.
+Free consult including Fitzpatrick mapping, indication assessment and an honest device recommendation.
+Book online or call 416-923-1200.
+We see patients from across the GTA.